Natural gas vehicle

+A natural gas vehicle (NGV) utilizes compressed natural gas (CNG) or liquefied natural gas (LNG) as an alternative fuel source.
+Distinguished from autogas vehicles fueled by liquefied petroleum gas (LPG), NGVs rely on methane combustion, resulting in cleaner emissions due to the removal of contaminants from the natural gas source.

+Conversion of existing gasoline or diesel vehicles to NGVs is feasible, offering both dedicated and bi-fuel options.
+Heavy-duty vehicles such as trucks and buses can also undergo conversion, utilizing spark ignition systems or hybrid electric motor configurations.

+Challenges in NGV adoption include the storage and refueling of natural gas, given its pressurized or liquefied state.
+While advancements in compression and liquefaction mitigate energy density differences, trade-offs regarding storage container size, complexity, and weight continue to affect vehicle range.
+Despite these challenges, the safety and cost advantages of methane over hydrogen fuel contribute to its viability.

+Obstacles to widespread NGV adoption for private vehicles include concerns over additional weight, technological unfamiliarity, and limited refueling infrastructure in some regions.
+Nevertheless, global NGV numbers reached nearly 28 million by 2019, with significant market presence in countries such as China, Iran, India, Pakistan, Argentina, Brazil, and Italy.

 Advantages

 CNG may be generated and used for bulk storage and pipeline transport of renewable energy and also be mixed with biomethane, itself derived from biogas from landfills or anaerobic digestion.
-This would allow the use of CNG for mobility with less carbon released into the atmosphere compared to regular diesel-powered vehicles.
+This enables the use of CNG in mobility, resulting in significantly lower carbon emissions compared to regular diesel-powered vehicles.
 It would also allow the continued use of CNG vehicles currently powered by non-renewable fossil fuels so that those vehicles do not become obsolete if stricter CO_{2} emissions regulations are mandated to combat climate change.

-A key advantage of using natural gas is the existence, in principle, of most of the infrastructure and the supply chain, which is non-interchangeable with hydrogen.
+A key advantage of using natural gas is the existence, in principle, of most of the infrastructure and supply chain, which is non-interchangeable with hydrogen.
 Methane today mostly comes from non-renewable sources but can be supplied or produced from renewable sources, offering net carbon-neutral mobility.
 In many markets, especially the Americas, natural gas may trade at a discount to other fossil fuel products such as petrol, diesel or coal, or indeed be a less valuable by-product associated with their production that has to be disposed of.
 Many countries also provide tax incentives for natural gas-powered vehicles due to the environmental benefits to society.
 Lower operating costs and government incentives to reduce pollution from heavy vehicles in urban areas have driven the adoption of NGV for commercial and public uses, i.e. trucks and buses.